 The Santa Monica Mountains have been seen in movies, television shows, and even in photos as the backdrop for special events.
 This shinning star of the Greater Los Angeles can be the setting for your function, activity, or project.

 The information found on this page and the corresponding links will assist you in your permit process, but please check with the park for further information or with specific questions.

-Note: This information only applies to areas managed by the U.S. National Park Service in the Santa Monica Mountains National Recreation Area.
+Note: This information only applies to areas managed by the U.S. National Park Service in the Santa Monica Mountains National Recreation Area (see picture and location details).
 For all other areas, you must contact the appropriate land managers.

 Do I Need a Permit?